troglobit/sntpd/README.md

 the terms of the GNU General Public [License][], version 2.
 He remains the official upstream for `ntpclient`.

-This fork at GitHub is maintained by [Joachim Nilsson][] and adds a few features like syslog, background daemon, IPv6, and systemd support.
-As well as a few other small things.
+This sntpd fork at GitHub is maintained by [Joachim Nilsson][] and adds features like syslog, background daemon, IPv6, and systemd support.

 [ntpd]:            http://www.ntp.org
 [xntpd]:           http://www.eecis.udel.edu/~mills/ntp/